 If you want a room to look and feel bigger, try lighter hues.
 On the other hand, if you want to feel cozy, you can opt for earthy greens and browns.
 While darker colours can make walls appear closer together, be careful not to go too dark because this can ruin the intimate look you are going for and make your space seem overwhelmingly tight.

 Get Creative with Neutrals

 Neutrals are one of the most common selections for living rooms.
 The muted tones keep interiors bright, clean looking, modern, and make it easy to change up other design elements when you want.
 But neutrals can also feel boring.
 Get creative by adding something interesting to the mix, like a feature wall.
-You can use a different colour that compliments your neutral tone.
+You can use a different colour that compliments your neutral tone, like soft pastels such as baby blue, pale pink, or mint.
 Alternatively, you could consider adding a striped wall or another unique design using a neutral colour.
 Simple additions like these can rev up the entire look of your living room.

 Use Your Furniture to Choose a Colour

 Another popular way to choose a colour for your living room is by using your furniture or accent features like artwork and accessories.
 If there’s a particular colour that stands out or you feel drawn to, consider finding a similar paint colour.
 If you’re uncertain about putting a bold colour on the walls, stick to one main wall for starters.
 As mentioned above, a feature wall is ideal for spicing up the room without fully committing to the colour.
 This is a strategic way to avoid the basic neutral look without making your interior feel or look too overwhelming.
 But don’t be afraid to add some personality to your space.
 You can also find complementary colours in the artwork to create a suitable colour scheme.